 Get Greater Control of Lawn Sprinklers

 Lawns require frequent watering to keep your grass lush and soft.
 But if you use a hose-end sprinkler, chances are you occasionally forget to turn it off and wind up wasting water.
-Luckily, there’s a solution for that, the B-hyve Smart Hose Watering Timer, which takes care of the remembering for you.
+Luckily, there’s a solution for that, the B-hyve Smart Hose Watering Timer, takes care of the remembering for you.
 There’s a smart timer for underground sprinkler systems, too: the B-hyve XR smart indoor/outdoor sprinkler timer.

 Set Up Your Plants to Water Themselves

 Self-watering hacks are all over the internet, with DIY suggestions ranging from putting plants in a bathtub full of water to using upside-down soda bottles and rope wicks.
 Products for sale run from decorative stakes and bulbs to sophisticated self-watering pots.
 While these products won’t necessarily minimize your water use, they will allow you to get away for a few days of vacation.

 Monitor Your Usage Before the Water Company Does

 Avoid an unpleasant surprise when the water bill comes by tracking your water usage on an ongoing basis with the Orbit Hose Water Flow Meter.
 Designed to fit any standard garden hose, this simple tool tracks each watering episode as well as total water consumption.